 In a parallel picking strategy, each worker is still assigned a zone; but all zones are picking the same orders in parallel.
 Instead of the worker passing the partial order to the next zone, the partial order is sent to a consolidation area where it awaits the arrival of the rest of the parts needed for that order.
 Once all parts required from each zone arrive at consolidation, the parts are matched up to create a complete order.
 A consolidation zone is required in a parallel picking strategy to match up all of the orders from each zone for shipment.
 Learn More About Order Consolidation

 The key benefits of parallel picking are pickers can work independently in each zone, parts can be handled differently in each zone depending on size and product velocity and orders combined in consolidation can be checked and verified increasing order accuracy.

 3. Wave Picking

 Instead of picking discrete orders, in a wave picking environment operators are picking order lines.
 Lines are then combined from the various warehouse zones into discrete orders in the consolidation area.
 In this scenario, operators are often picking directly to conveyor which transports the items to the consolidation area.
-Consolidation can be done manually, or can be automated using technologies such as horizontal carousels or high-speed sorters.
+Consolidation can be done manually, or can be automated using technologies such as Horizontal Carousel Modules or high-speed sorters.

 The main benefit here is the picking process is fast!
 Instead of picking batches of orders, your team is picking waves of line items.
 The picker doesn’t care what order the SKU goes into, they know they need to pick a quantity of 50 to fulfill the wave of 100 orders they are working on.
 Once they pick those 50 items, they don’t have to visit the pick location again to fulfill the wave of orders.